-Things are very different now, and many of the platforms aren’t as joyful as they used to be – which, for me, makes them less addictive!
-For my business, I use Instagram, Twitter, Pinterest and Facebook and I tend to only visit them when I have something of value to say or share.
-I deleted my personal Facebook profile last year which felt pretty liberating.
-I’m always evaluating what I use and I’m not afraid to drop something if it’s no longer working for me.
+Things are quite different now, and many of the platforms aren’t as joyful as they used to be – which, for me, makes them less addictive!
+I use Instagram, Twitter, Pinterest and Facebook and I tend to only visit them when I have something of value to say or share.
+I deleted my personal Facebook profile last year which felt liberating.
+I’m always evaluating what I use, and I’m not afraid to drop something if it’s no longer working for me.

 5. Inboxes and email